Europa in Norway

 Deal Expert / Travel Blogger

 Regularly ranked among the world's most luxurious lines, Germany-based Hapag-Lloyd Cruises pulls out all the stops on its flagship Europa.
-The 400-passenger stunner gets points for one of the highest passenger-to-space ratios, without skimping on big-ship amenities.
-For foodies, the restaurant helmed by Michelin-starred Chef Dieter Muller is reason enough to set sail, while others are drawn by the world-spanning itineraries and highbrow theme cruises.
+The 400-guest stunner gets points for one of the highest passenger-to-space ratios, without skimping on big-ship amenities.
+For foodies, The Globe restaurant, helmed by young Michelin-starred Chef Kevin Fehling, is reason enough to set sail, while others are drawn by the world-spanning itineraries and highbrow theme cruises.
 The ship also caters almost exclusively to a German-speaking clientele.

 What We Love